uwacsds/citsbot/README.md

     1. Create a new file called `.env` in the root directory (next to package.json)
     2. Add the following to it `DISCORD_TOKEN=<your-discord-bot-token-here>` where `<your-discord-bot-token-here>` is your discord bot token that you can find under the Bot section of the discord developer portal. **Do not share this value with anyone.**
+    3. You can also provide `IMGUR_CLIENT_ID` if you would like the anime detector module to backup images to imgur before it removes them.
+You can follow the instructions [here](https://api.imgur.com/oauth2/addclient) to create the required credentials.

 ### Set up Docker and Kubernetes